magellan-extension/magellan/README.md

      - **General Knowledge**: Use when you want answers not limited to the page content
    - Type your question about the current page
    - Get AI-powered answers with highlighted citations
-   - Click citations to navigate to the relevant parts of the page

 💡 **Pro Tip**: For quick access, set up a keyboard shortcut in Chrome's extension settings: